Paulmicha/common-web-tools/README.md

 The ideal solution would be measured in cognitive ressource - i.e. how do I quickly get these problems out of the way, *everytime* ?

-It can seem titanesque to evaluate many [tools available nowadays](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html), so patterns like *presets* (or *recipes*) / declarative approaches (i.e. `*.yml` files) could be concepts simple enough to quickly "get".
+It can seem titanesque to evaluate many [tools available nowadays](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html), so patterns like *extensions* (or *recipes*) / declarative approaches (i.e. `*.yml` files) could be concepts simple enough to quickly "get".

 My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication (information design) - that's the ultimate goal.